 Along the way, we were also introduced to Trish the healing fairy, who overcharges you for in-dungeon healing.
 It’s hard to be mad at Trish, given that she provides an essential purpose despite the size of her bill.
 Still, Persona really needed inn costs to go up over the course of the game, and not to be flat across the game – too high to start and laughable at the end.
 You know how I mean?

 Still, we killed Takeda, a real human being with hopes and dreams, who will never be mentioned again (we’re the heroes), and found a secret passage to the basement, where scientists talked about a rebellious head scientist.
 From there, we walked through some darkened halls that did not appear on the map: this was a special mechanic the game uses to hide a small maze within the bounds of the main dungeons.
 I find them completely infuriating, since you’re still attacked as you try to find your way through it, meaning you often lose your place.
-Sadly, it’s also nearly the last new regular out-of-battle mechanic we will ever see (I can only think of a one-time element that appears later on off the top of my head), so maybe I shouldn’t be so disingenuous.
+Sadly, it’s also nearly the last new, regular, out-of-battle mechanic we will ever see (and I can only think of a single irregular element off the top of my head!), so maybe I shouldn’t be so disingenuous.

 …No, still garbage.

 As we headed down the back halls, we learned that the Deva System was housed here.
 The scientist mentioned throwing some other intruder in the Deva System halls, presumably Reiji, given the way he had been acting about SEBEC.
 We finally caught up with Kandori in the Deva System Chamber, where he was speaking to a scientist named Dr. Nicholai, who had been frequently mentioned by other scientists in the building.
 Nicholai was trying to dissuade Kandori from doing whatever he was trying to do, and they mentioned that “that young man” had been thrown into “the interdimentional rift,” once again presumably Reiji.